oddbird/oddleventy/content/sample/images.md

   }
 ) }}

 To center align an image add the class `align-center`.
-This is only necessary if your image is smaller than the column width.
+This is only applicable if your image is smaller than the column width.

 </div>